 FusionReactor licensed with on-premise (non-Cloud) licenses requires access to the following DNS address in order to communicate with our licensing service

-If you are unable or unwilling to use the dynamic DNS rules above, we have provided a static IP address which can be used for this service.
+If you are unable or unwilling to use the dynamic DNS rules above, we have provided two static IP addresses which can be used for this service.

 After enabling this firewall rule, the following -D option needs to applied to your JVM environment, to instruct FusionReactor use this address for licensing:

 If you are using a non-standard Java security policy, you may have to add rules to it to allow FusionReactor to connect to these services.
 The form of these rules is: